 - The team includes former trial attorneys from the U.S. Department of Justice (“DOJ”), former officials of the U.S. Environmental Protection Agency (“EPA”), and former Assistant United States attorneys.

 - One member served six terms as co-chair of the American Bar Association’s (“ABA”) Environmental and Energy Litigation Committee.

 - Members of the group write, lecture, and teach on environmental law topics, and have earned public recognition for their work.

-- Litigation – Environmental: Tier 1, Philadelphia and Tier 2, New Jersey
+- Litigation – Environmental in Philadelphia (Tier 1) and New Jersey